Sector Innovation and Development

 Supporting Artistic Practice

 The Sector Innovation and Development component of Supporting Artistic Practice funds Canadian groups, organizations and cultural connectors for projects targeted towards growing and improving the arts sector.
 Grants encourage initiatives that strengthen and develop support for Canadian artists.
-This component awards project grants for single activities and composite grants that encompass several activities during the same time period.

 You may be eligible for Application Assistance to pay someone to help you with the application process if you are experiencing difficulty and self-identify as: